casanova-lab/BPHunter/README.md

 **Input:** Variants in VCF format, with 5 mandatory and tab-delimited fields (CHROM, POS, ID, REF, ALT).
   - The 48 published pathogenic BP variants are provided as the example input.
 (Example_var_BP.vcf)

-**Output:** BPHunter-detected variants will be output with the following annotation.
+**Output:** BPHunter-detected variants will be output with the following annotations.
   - SAMPLE (only for BPHunter_VCF_batch.py)
   - CHROM, POS, ID, REF, ALT (exactly the same as input)
   - STRAND: +/-